rocketeers/rocketeer/README.md

 	deploy:cleanup             Clean up old releases from the server deploy:current             Displays what the current release is deploy:deploy              Deploy the website.
-	deploy:rollback            Rollback to the previous release, or to a specific one deploy:rollback {release}  Rollback to a specific release deploy:setup               Set up the remote server for deployment
+	deploy:update              Updates the remote server without doing a new release deploy:rollback            Rollback to the previous release, or to a specific one deploy:rollback {release}  Rollback to a specific release deploy:setup               Set up the remote server for deployment